-The AMMAT questions have been extracted from the PAM. i.e. they are a sample of the PAM questions.
+The AMMAT has been developed by extracting questions from the PAM rather than developing a new (merged) set of questions, i.e. the questions in the AMMAT are a sample of the PAM questions.
 Sampling of the PAM questions is a more efficient method of producing the AMMAT over merging questions for the following reasons: